paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-035-federal-land-policy-and-management.md

 ### Statutory Notes

 #### References in Text
 This Act, referred to in text, is Pub.
 L. 94–579, Oct.
 21, 1976, 90 Stat.
-2743, as amended, known as the Federal Land Policy and Management Act of 1976.
+2743, known as the Federal Land Policy and Management Act of 1976.
 For complete classification of this Act to the Code, see Tables.

 <a id="section-1718"></a>